MakieOrg/Makie.jl/docs/documentation/events.md

 fig
 ```

-There are a couple of different methods/functions of or related to `pick`.
-The base method `pick(scene, pos)` is pixel perfect.
-For small markers or thin lines this can be annoying.
-Instead you may want to pick the closest plot element within a given range.
+There are a couple of different methods of and functions related to `pick`.
+The base method `pick(scene, pos)` picks points exactly.
+For small markers or thin lines you may instead want to pick the closest plot element within a given range.
 This can be done with `pick(scene, position, range)`.
-You can also get all plot within a range sorted by distance with `pick_sorted(scene, position, range)`.
+You can also get all plots and indices within a range sorted by distance with `pick_sorted(scene, position, range)`.
 This can be useful if you want to filter certain plots out, for example the background of an `Axis`.

-If you want to know whether the cursor is on a certain plot or set of plots you can use `mouseover(scene, plots...)`.
+If you jsut want to know whether the cursor is on a certain plot or set of plots you can use `mouseover(scene, plots...)`.
 This will call `Makie.flatten_plots(plots)` to break down all plots into primitive plots and check against pick.
 If you want continue using the output from pick you can use `onpick(f, scene, plots...; range=1)` which performs this check and calls `f(plot, index)` if it succeeds.

 ## The `ispressed` function

 If you are implementing interactions based on key events you may want these keys to be adjustable without changing your code directly.
-A simple way to do this would be to have the hotkey saved in a global variable:
+A simple way to do this would be to have the hotkey saved in a variable outside the observer function:

 ```julia
 hotkey = Keyboard.a